Vibrational mode multiplexing of ultracold atoms

-The initial ground states and the final states are depicted in Figs. \ref{psiinv_10} (a,c) demonstrating perfect transfer for cases A and B. Similarly, Fig. \ref{psiinv_10} (b,d) demonstrate the transfer to the other well from the first excited state, following the same protocols.
-For comparison we also include the results for the protocol in which $\omega$ is kept constant and $V_0(t)$ is a linear ramp (with the same durations as the shortcut protocols): note that the final state includes some excitation component in the ``wrong'' well.
-This simple linear-$V_0$ approach needs $t_f\gtrsim 1$ s to become adiabatic for the parameters of case A, and $t_f\gtrsim0.7$ s for B. The shortcut protocol for A is not adiabatic.
-Starting in the ground state 0 it involves some transient population of the first excited level 1 but not of level 2.
-Populations in the instantaneous basis of the (full, coordinate-space) Hamiltonian are depicted in Fig. \ref{pinv_10}.
-For the small-$\lambda$ case A the levels are grouped in pairs, so the gap between levels 1-2 is significantly larger than the gap between levels 0 and 1.
-The larger value of $\lambda$ in B separates the levels more evenly and makes the shortcut in this case a ``fast adiabatic'' protocol without excitations throughout.
+Figure \ref{psiinv_10} demonstrates perfect transfer for the ground (a) and the excited state (b) using the very same protocol in both cases, the one depicted in Figs. \ref{deltainv_10} and Ê\ref{v0inv_10}.
+(Thanks to the superposition principle, the same protocol would produce a perfect demultiplexing for any linear combination of the ground and excited states.)
+Initial and final states are represented, solving the Schr\"odinger equation with the potential (\ref{V_Oberthaler}).
+We stop the process $2$ ms before the nominal time $t_f$ as the fidelity reaches a stable maximum there and a further increase of $V_0$ is not required.
+We also include the results for the protocol in which $\omega$ is kept constant and $V_0(t)$ is a linear ramp (with the same durations as the shortcut protocols).
+For this linear protocol the final state includes a significant density in the ``wrong'' well.
+This simple linear-$V_0$ approach needs $t_f\gtrsim0.7$ s to become adiabatic and produce the same fidelity, 0.9997, found for a shortcut protocol ten times faster, $t_f=0.07$ s, the rightmost point in Fig. \ref{Fidelity} (a).
+Fig. \ref{pinv_10} compares the populations in the instantaneous basis of the (full, coordinate-space) Hamiltonian for the shortcut and the linear protocols when the system starts in the ground state, corresponding to Fig. \ref{psiinv_10} (a).
+The shortcut protocol implies a transient exchange between ground and (first) excited levels but finally takes the system to the desired ground state.
+In contrast for the linear protocol the excitation is permanent leading to a poor final fidelity.

 In the two-level model $t_f$ may be reduced arbitrarily, but in the coordinate space Hamiltonian levels 0-1 will only be ``independent'' as long as higher levels are not excited.
 These excitations are the limiting factor to shorten the times further with the current mapping scheme.
 Some guidance is provided by the Anandan-Aharonov relation $t_f>h/(4 \overline{\Delta E})$, where $\overline{\Delta E}$ is the time average of the standard deviation \cite{AA}.